Find Grad Schools

 14 Yearly Graduations

 The most popular school in the United States for culture studies students seekinga master's degree is University of Washington - Bothell Campus.
 Roughly 6,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,524 per year, while in-state graduate students, on average, pay $17,514 per year.
+The average in-state tuition for full-time undergraduates is $11,189 per year, while in-state graduate students, on average, pay $17,004 per year.
 During the most recent year for which we have data, 14 people received their master's degree in culture studies from UW Bothell.
-About 90% of this group were women, and 60% were students from an underrepresented racial-ethnic group.
+Around 50% of these students were from an underrepresented racial-ethnic group, and 75% were women.

 11 Yearly Graduations